Buying Real Estate Creatively: A Personal Real Estate Journey thru the IE Part 2

 But now I had two houses left that I had to take back or that didn’t sell fast.
 Real estate was in its usual cyclic downward trend so I decided to get rid of all my real estate except my home in Lake Elsinore which we had been living in for several years.
-Even my home had a VA loan on it since I am a veteran of long ago.
+Even my home had a VA loan on it since I am a veteran of the US Army 101st Airborne of long ago.

 But on my home I put $30,000 down since it cost more than what the VA would finance.
 In fact, they didn’t even offer VA financing on my house, but I convinced the builder to give me a VA loan.
 They really didn’t want to because the VA inspects the houses they guarantee a loan on.
 But there were no problems and I had gotten a VA loan, the best type of home loan since you could sell it with someone assuming the loan.